antrea-io/antrea/docs/windows.md

 .\PrepareNode.ps1 -KubernetesVersion v1.18.0
 ```

-4. Prepare network adapter for kubernetes service
+4. Prepare network adapter for kube-proxy

-kube-proxy need a network adapter to configure kubernetes service IPs and use
+kube-proxy needs a network adapter to configure Kubernetes Service IPs and uses
-the adapter for network proxy.
+the adapter for proxying connections to Service.
 Use following script to create the network
 adapter.
 ```
 curl.exe -LO https://raw.githubusercontent.com/vmware-tanzu/antrea/master/hack/windows/Prepare-ServiceInterface.ps1